Skip to content

 Here’s an example of how to use a factory:

-import UserFactory from "app/database/factories/User";
+import { UserFactory } from "app/database/factories/user.factory";

 await UserFactory.create();